Why This Is the Perfect Time to Break Up with Toilet Paper

 If you’ve ever had a toilet clog, you know they are no fun.
 If the stoppage is mild, you may be able to unclog your toilet without a plunger, but there are other times when using too much toilet paper can cost you an expensive visit from the plumber.
 And watch out for the one mistake that’ll make a clogged toilet worse.

-Although this can be partially mitigated by avoiding brands of toilet paper that are actually bad for your toilet, I don’t know a single person who hasn’t had to call a plumber now and then.
+I don’t know a single person who hasn’t had to call a plumber now and then.
 I don’t know about you, but I don’t have that sort of expendable income.
 Fewer visits from the plumber means I’ll have more money to put food on the table.

 Toilet paper is expensive